DS-100/textbook/notebooks/ch18/hyp_studentized.md

 ### Repair Times

 The New York Public Utilities Commission monitors the response time for repairing land-line phone service in the state.
 These repair times may differ over the year and according to the type of repair.
-We have a census of repair times for one class of repairs at one time period for a specific *Incumbent Local Exchange Carrier*, which is a company.
+We have a census of repair times for one class of repairs at one time period for a specific *Incumbent Local Exchange Carrier*, which is a telephone company which held the regional monopoly on landline service before the market was opened to competitive local exchange carriers, or the corporate successor of such a firm.
 The commission is interested in estimates of the average repair time.
-First, let's a distribution of all of the times.
+First, let's look at a distribution of all of the times.

 ```python